penguinmenac3/jlabdev/README.md

 > Develop python packages using jupyterlab.

 This library allows you to develop regular python packages while writing your code in jupyterlab.
 You can create notebooks to develop your code and in these notebooks, simply annotate your cells with `#export` if you want them to be put in the library.
+(A notebook must be marked for conversion with `#convert` in the first code cell.)
 Other cells will be used as examples in your doc (together with the markdown of your notebook) unless marked with `#hide`.
-You can specify the path of the package where to put the code by using `#default_exp mymodule.myclass`.

 ![Image of nb_convert notebook](images/ExampleNotebook.png)

-Of course JLAB Dev itself is completly implemented as a notebook in jupyterlab.
+Of course JLAB Dev itself is completly implemented as a notebook in jupyterlab (see [here](jlabdev/convert.ipynb)).

 ## Installation